Influencer: Regulations

-Despite the recent emergence of influencer culture, influencer marketing and advertising it is left highly unregulated by existing legislation.
-This became a prevalent concern when users on social media platforms were finding it difficult to distinguish any differences between advertisements and sponsorships with personal posts.
+Despite the recent emergence of influencer culture, influencer marketing and advertising is left highly unregulated by existing legislation.
+This became a prevalent concern when users on social media platforms were finding it difficult to distinguish between advertisements, sponsorships and personal posts.
 This was evident with the mismanagement of Fyre Festival, where numerous Instagram influencers were sanctioned for their lack of transparency.
 This led to a massive backlash from the public, who felt the promotion of the event deliberately misled and confused target audiences.
 As a result, numerous advertising bodies sought to introduce strict regulations and guidelines around influencer marketing.
-This includes the AANA (Australian Associations of National Advertisers), who states that influencer advertising must be "clearly distinguishable".
+This includes the Australian Association of National Advertisers (AANA), which states that influencer advertising must be "clearly distinguishable".

 In August 2024, the Federal Trade Commission voted unanimously to ban marketers from using fake user reviews created by generative artificial intelligence chatbots (such as ChatGPT) and influencers paying for bots to increase follower counts.